Safe dog walking – Other dogs

 There are times, unfortunately, when play turns to fighting and having some useful phone numbers to hand is a good idea – your vet, dog warden services, pet insurance company are examples.
 It’s best to avoid potential conflict but sometimes it comes up unexpectedly and good training can go a long way to avoiding trouble.
 Your dog has to understand that YOU are in charge at all times.
 There are lots of ways of making the dog know that he is second in the pecking order – they are usually intelligent enough to pick up the signs that you give them (eventually).

-One final point – taking other people’s dogs out.
+One final point – taking other people’s dogs out for walks.
 Get to know them a little first.
 Find out what they like and don’t like; what scares them; where they like to go most of all.
 Armed with such useful information should ensure that both you and the dog have an enjoyable experience.
-Isn’t that what taking a dog out is all about?
+Isn’t that what taking a dog for exercise is all about?